-\s {\bf (ii) Probabilistic Finite Automata \cite{Rab63}.} A \emph{stochastic matrix} is a nonnegative-real matrix in which every column\footnote{Unlike the standard definition, in accordance with our topological automata, we apply each stochastic matrix to column vectors \emph{from the left}, not \emph{from the right} as in the early literature.} sums up to exactly $1$.
-A \emph{1-way probabilistic finite automaton} (or a 1pfa) is a special case of $(\VV,\BB,\OO)$-1dta, where $\VV= \{[0,1]^{k}\mid k\in\nat^{+}\}$ (in which each point of $[0,1]^k$ is seen as a column vector), $\BB$ is composed of all $k\times k$ stochastic matrices for any $k\in\nat^{+}$, and $\OO$ is the set of all pairs $(E_{acc},E_{rej})$, each of which consists of all points $v$ whose projections have $\ell_1$-norm at least $1-\varepsilon$ for certain constants $\varepsilon\in[0,1)$.
-The notation $\mathrm{1BPFA}$ denotes the set of all languages recognized by 1pfa's with bounded-error probability (i.e., $\varepsilon\in[0,1/2)$).
-When unbounded-error probability is allowed, we obtain \emph{stochastic languages}, which are recognized by 1pfa's with unbounded-error probability.
+\s {\bf (ii) Probabilistic Finite Automata \cite{Rab63}.} A \emph{stochastic matrix} is a nonnegative-real matrix in which every column\footnote{Unlike the standard definition, in accordance with our topological automata, we apply each stochastic matrix to column vectors \emph{from the left}, not \emph{from the right} as in any early literature.} sums up to exactly $1$.
+A \emph{one-way probabilistic finite automaton} (or a 1pfa) is a special case of $(\VV,\BB,\OO)$-1dta, where $\VV= \{[0,1]^{k}\mid k\in\nat^{+}\}$ (in which each point of $[0,1]^k$ is seen as a column vector), $\BB$ contains the set of all $k\times k$ stochastic matrices for each $k\in\nat^{+}$, and $\OO$ is the set of all pairs $(E_{acc},E_{rej})$, each of which consists of all points $v$ whose projections onto the real intervals $[0,1/2-\varepsilon]$ and $[1/2+\varepsilon,1]$ for certain constants $\varepsilon\in(0,1/2]$.
+The notation $\mathrm{1BPFA}$ denotes the set of all languages recognized by 1pfa's with bounded-error probability (i.e., the intervals $[0,1/2]$ and $(1/2,1]$).
+When unbounded-error probability is allowed, 1pfa's with unbounded-error probability recognize exactly \emph{stochastic languages}.
 We use the notation $\mathrm{SL}$ for the set of all stochastic languages.
-It is known that $\mathrm{1BPFA} = \reg$ \cite{Rab63} and $\reg\subsetneqq \mathrm{SL}$ since $L_{<}=\{a^mb^n\mid m,n\in\nat,m<n\}$ is in $\mathrm{SL}-\reg$.
+It is well-known that $\mathrm{1BPFA} = \reg$ \cite{Rab63} and $\reg\subsetneqq \mathrm{SL}$ since $L_{<}=\{a^mb^n\mid m,n\in\nat,m<n\}$ is in $\mathrm{SL}-\reg$.

 \s {\bf (iii) Generalized Finite Automata \cite{Tur69}.} A \emph{one-way generalized finite automaton} (or a 1gfa), which is a generalization of 1pfa, evolves from an initial real column vector by applying a real square matrix as it reads each input symbol until a final row vector is applied to determine the acceptance/rejection of an input.
-Such a 1gfa can be seen as a $(\VV,\BB,\OO)$-1dta, where $\VV$ consists of $k$-dimensional real vectors, $\BB$ contains all $k\times k$ real matrices $B$ for any index $k\in\nat^{+}$, and $\OO$ is composed of all pairs $(E_{ac},E_{rej})$ with real spaces $E_{acc}$ and $E_{rej}$ spanned by two disjoint sets of basis vectors.
+Such a 1gfa can be seen as a $(\VV,\BB,\OO)$-1dta, where $\VV$ consists of $k$-dimensional real vectors, $\BB$ contains the set of all $k\times k$ real matrices $B$ for any index $k\in\nat^{+}$, and $\OO$ is composed of all pairs $(E_{ac},E_{rej})$ with real spaces $E_{acc}$ and $E_{rej}$ spanned by two disjoint sets of basis vectors.